C0DER11101/6thSem/DIP/Assignment/OPENCV/practicePrograms/smoothing.md

 $K = \frac{1}{K_{width}.K_{height}} \times the\ matrix\ that\ contains\ all\ 1s\ which\ has\ a\ dimension\ K_{width} \times K_{height}$

-So if the we want to use a kernle of $5 \times 5$, then the kernel will look like this:
+So if the we want to use a kernel of $5 \times 5$, then the kernel will look like this:

 $K = \frac{1}{25} \times\ the\ 5 \times 5\ matrix\ containing\ all\ the\ 1s$